 Halfway along the canal we anchored outside Rensburg, alone in a peaceful little bay with forested shore and glassy water.
 It had been a long 36 hours and we collapsed early to bed.
 Such a familiar feeling for us both.

 It was, as promised, a dry ship.
-My one solecism – during the long trip up the Elbe against the tide I had been scolded for having polished off a small bottle sav Blanc.
-Talk about the pot called the kettle black.
+My one solecism – during the long trip up the Elbe against the tide I had been scolded for having polished off a small bottle Sav Blanc.
+Talk about the pot calling the kettle black!

 There followed a lazy morning – abed with coffee, reading and listening to the parade of shipping sliding past, before finally taking the plunge into the canal’s brackish waters and setting off for Kiel.
 BlueDove’s new windlass accepted her ageing 5/16 chain without demur.